 Make Your Monthly Mortgage Payments

-As you make mortgage payments, you reduce what you owe on your home and build equity.
-Mortgages are amortized, which means you start out paying more in interest than principal.
-That changes over time, meaning you’ll build equity more quickly the further along you are in paying off your mortgage.
+As you make mortgage payments, you reduce what you owe and build equity.
+Mortgages are amortized, meaning that at the beginning of the amortization schedule, a larger portion of your payment goes to interest compared to principal.
+But that changes over time, and you’ll build equity more quickly the further along you are in paying off your mortgage.

 Pay More Than The Minimum